 Talking specifically about Dilwale and Dishoom, it wouldn't be wrong to say that the scripts were not up to the mark and Varun's acting prowess paid a price for it.
 But well, 2017 proved to be a great year for the actor.
 He was back with a bang with Dulhania franchise's second outing - Badrinath Ki Dulhania, opposite Alia Bhatt.
 The couple once again proved, they are the new-age Raj-Simran.
 Varun returned to the adorable lover boy character in Badrinath Ki Dulhania and everyone knows the kind of appreciation the film got.
 The year was a game-changing year of sorts for Varun.
 Badrinath Ki Dulhania marked Varun's 2nd solo 100 crore film after ABCD 2 (Let's just say Dilwale was more likely an SRK-Kajol film).
 In the same year, he got his third 100 crore film with Judwaa 2.
 2017 was another landmark year of his career.

-Varun's upcoming films, lined up this year, belong to same genres, but with diverse background.
+In 2018, Varun Dhawan is part of films that belong to same genres, but with diverse background.
 While October is a romantic drama with an urban setup, Sui Dhaaga - Made In India is set in the hinterlands of India.
-Shoojit Sircar's October looks more like a mature love story, touching love, life, and relationship aspects.
+Shoojit Sircar's October, that released recently, was more like a mature love story, touching love, life, and relationship aspects.
 Dhawan has been showered with praise for having "pulled off the best performance of his career".
 With critics and cinephiles reiterating what Sircar told him - Get ready for people to go crazy about you - Dhawan is still perplexed.
 "I wasn't sure of what I had done [differently]," he told mid-day.

-Talking about the film's box office performance, it won't be wrong to say that October is Varun's first unconventional film ever since he burst into the Bollywood scene.
-Without having a quintessential love story angle, it seems to have a different narrative to its tale and therefore, expecting a double-digit opening on Day 1 would be a little unfair.
+October's box office performance wasn't predicted high.
+Being Varun's first unconventional film ever since he burst into the Bollywood scene and without having a quintessential love story angle, the film managed to make a total business of 35.55 crore so far.
 Nevertheless, going by Varun's track record, the actor's films have invariably made profits for the makers.

 Here's a quick look at Varun Dhawan's career graph from 2012 to 2017: